The need for our work

 In places where books are scarce libraries are often the best places for people to discover the joy of reading.
 By supporting libraries we can provide access to books for millions of people each year.

-We supply brand new books, donated by publishers, to public, community and school libraries across Africa.
-By partnering with national library services, government departments and NGOs we are able to send up to one million brand new, carefully selected books to Africa each year.
+We supply brand new books, donated by publishers, to public, community libraries, schools, refugee camps, hospitals, prisons and Universities.
+By partnering with national library services, government departments and NGOs we are able to send up to one million brand new, carefully selected books around the worldeach year.

-With training and skills development librarians can transform their libraries into the heart of their communities.
-We provide training to develop the skills of librarians for years to come.
+With training and skills development librarians can support readers, and children in particular, and transform their libraries into resources at the heart of their communities.

 The role of publishers